Ron Sasso - Real Estate Professional

 songs, and part of a novel.

 I am also a licensed professional counselor.
 As a licensed professional counselor a licensed professional counselor I received an award for my work with the just one bad break away from being homeless.

-My primary focus in counseling has been in the field of brain injury where I worked exclusively for nearly 15 years.
+My primary focus in counseling was in the field of brain injury where I worked exclusively for nearly 15 years.
 Brain injury covers a lot of ground as many people